How does diabetes increase my risk of heart disease and stroke?

 If I have diabetes, how can I reduce my risk of heart attack or stroke?

 We don’t have a cure for diabetes but we can do a lot to keep the complications away – including heart disease and stroke.
-The best way is to follow what we call the ABCDEs – a combination of lifestyle factors and medical approaches.
-Check out the details here and talk to your doctor about the ABCDEs.
+The best way is to follow what we call the ABCDESSS – a combination of lifestyle factors and medical approaches.
+Check out the details here and talk to your doctor about the ABCDESSS.
 Plus, find helpful tips on healthy changes that can help you reduce your risk.

 - Learn more about diabetes.